archscorer/archscorer/RoadMap.md

 * New Archer
  * ID - uniq / numeric
  * Name
- * email - email is mandatory for site users (? different database?)
+ * email - email is mandatory for site users (? different table?)
  * club(s)
  * site related fields: roles, password ?
  * birthday (optional) - could be used to filter for eligible classes